sirkibsirkib/seaso/README.md

 ## Source and library

 Source code documentation can be generated with `cargo doc --no-deps`, producing HTML documentation in `target\doc`.
-For extra convenience, run with `cargo doc --no-deps --open`.
+For extra convenience, run with `cargo doc --no-deps --open` to open the docs in your default browser.
-The repo can be used as a rust dependency as usual (see `crates.io` for some examples).
+The repo can be used as a Rust dependency as usual (see `crates.io` for some examples).